Chinese government response to COVID-19: Initial response

 Based on retrospective case analysis of Chinese government published data, the first person known to have fallen ill with COVID-19 in Wuhan first began experiencing symptoms on 1 December 2019.
-However, according to secret government documents reported on by the South China Morning Post, index cases were traced back to November 17.
+However, according to secret government documents reported on by the South China Morning Post, index cases were traced back to 17 November.
 In mid December 2019, Wuhan doctors noticed a pattern of unusual white spots in patients' lung scans.
 On 24 December, a sample was sent to a Chinese lab called Vision Medicals.
 On the 26th, a tech at Vision Medicals obtained a partial DNA sequence and noticed it was similar to SARS.
 The alarmed tech forwarded the information to his boss, but the information was not made public at the time.
 Doctors in Wuhan noticed a cluster of patients with pneumonia of unknown etiology in late December 2019.
 A public notice on the outbreak was released by Wuhan health authority on 31 December; the initial notice informed Wuhan residents that there was no clear evidence of human-to-human transmission of the virus, that the disease is preventable and controllable, and that people can wear masks when going out.
 WHO picked up news reports of the outbreak on the same day.
 Warnings by doctors were at first ignored by local government officials.
+Chinese researchers had mapped and fully sequenced COVID-19's genome by at least 28 December 2019, when Dr. Lili Ren, a virologist at the Chinese Academy of Medical Sciences & Peking Union Medical College in Beijing uploaded its sequence to the NIH GenBank.
+The submission was never publicly available after it failed to include technical, non-scientific information required for publication, and attempts by the NIH to contact Dr. Ren went unanswered.

 On 7 January 2020, the Politburo Standing Committee of the Chinese Communist Party (CCP) discussed COVID-19 prevention and control.
+On 8 January 2020, a new coronavirus (SARS-CoV-2) was announced by Chinese scientists as the cause of the new disease; and on 10 January a nearly identical virus to the 28 December upload was sequenced and its genome made available online.
+On 17 January 2024, The Wall Street Journal released a report detailing the former 28 December submission, contradicting the Chinese government's claims that the cause of the outbreak was unknown in early January 2020 and information was shared as soon as it was made available.

+Within three weeks of the first known cases, the government built sixteen large mobile hospitals in Wuhan and sent 40,000 medical staff to the city.

 Initially, the Chinese government was against the World Health Organization declaring a public health emergency, but eventually a public health emergency was declared on 30 January.